 Since few years, the collection of stromatolites is also housed in the section; presently containing 74 specimens.

-Due to the relocation of the entire department the collections of the section had been closed during 2018 and parts of 2019, but are now fully re-accessible.
+Due to the relocation of the entire division the collections of the section had been closed during 2018 and parts of 2019, but are now fully re-accessible.
 Although the moving process (including the handling of the huge collections of the former geolocical/palaeontological institute of Marburg University) requested a lot of time, the state of storage in the new location is now much better.